project-kona/KCacheSim/README.md

 ```
 All plots will be generated in `plots` directory.

-Note: Logs and plots from a sample run are stored in `saved=logs`
+Note: Logs and plots from a sample run are stored in `saved-data`